scalatra/scalatra-book/src/_04_views.md

 }
 {pygmentize}

-The "layout" key is somewhat special, as it's used by scalate to identify the layout file.
+The `layout` key is somewhat special, as it's used by scalate to identify the layout file.

-If you want, you can set off your "layout" parameter from the others, perhaps by doing something like this (in jade this time):
+If you want, you can set off your `layout` parameter from the others, perhaps by doing something like this (in jade this time):

 {pygmentize:: scala}